-3.2 System Requirement
+3.3 System Requirement

 This project is developed by using MATLAB (MathWorks Inc.) software tool, the numerical computing environment and programming language software for modeling the heart signal in complex algorithms.
 The Neuro-fuzzy were also used as classier tools within the MATLAB. it's a problem-oriented language that allows to perform computationally intensive tasks quicker than the programming languages like C and C++.
 This software is among the most commonly used development languages.
 MATLAB codes also being used because it could read the raw data of ECG signal easily.
-The input ECG signal are imported from the data files .dat and also the excel file .xls.
+The input ECG signal are imported from the data files .dat and also the excel file .x

-3.3 ECG Signal Analysis Procedure
+3.4 ECG Signal Analysis Procedure

 The ways given here are divided into three parts.
-Firstly, procedures to spot and annotate of ElectroCardioGram (ECG) signal for normal, Apnea, tachycardia and ischemia characteristic.
-Secondly, a method is given for extracting the features vector for every sample of chosen heart disease exploiting an algorithm named as Principal component Analysis (PCA).
-Lastly, this part conferred the procedures of classification process using SVM, ANN, Fuzzy and Neuro-fuzzy modeling.
+Firstly, procedures to spot and annotate of ElectroCardioGram (ECG) signal for normal, Arrhythmia characteristic.
+Secondly, a method is given for extracting the features vector for every sample of chosen heart disease exploiting an algorithm named as features based on wavelet sub-band energy coefficients.
+Lastly, this part conferred the procedures of classification process using ANN & SVM.

-3.3.1 Signal Data Preparation
+3.4.1 Signal Data Preparation